FAQ – Reviewing Your Application

 Q: Who reviews my grant?

-A: The majority of NLM's applications are reviewed by the Biomedical Library and Informatics Review Committee (BLIRC) (current members of the BLIRC).
+A: The majority of NLM's applications are reviewed by the Biomedical Informatics, Library and Data Sciences (BILDS) Review Committee (formerly Biomedical Library and Informatics Review Committee, BLIRC) (current members of the BILDS).
 Some applications are reviewed by Special Emphasis Panels (SEPs), convened on an ad hoc basis.
 Reviewers are chosen primarily for their subject domain expertise; most also have considerable experience with the NIH granting process.
 A second level review is performed by NLM's Board of Regents (current members of the BOR).
-See http://grants.nih.gov/grants/peer_review_process.htm#PeerReview, http://grants.nih.gov/grants/peer/peer.htm, and the videos at http://search.grants.nih.gov/search/news/videos?affiliate=grants.nih.gov&m=false&query=peer+review+video for additional information about the NIH review process.
+See //grants.nih.gov/grants/peer_review_process.htm#PeerReview, //grants.nih.gov/grants/peer/peer.htm, and the videos at //search.grants.nih.gov/search/news/videos?affiliate=grants.nih.gov&m=false&query=peer+review+video for additional information about the NIH review process.